Daddoon/Blazor.Polyfill/README.md

 // Also, Internet Explorer 11 and Edge Legacy will always return the ES5 Fallback behavior in all scenarios. public Func<HttpRequest, bool> ES5FallbackValidation { get; set; }

+// Provide a method that expose a Javascript file that must be converted to ES5, in case you
+// wish to alter it before transformation.
+// First parameter is the file path from request,
+// Second parameter is the original file content,
+// Return value is the content that will be provided for the ES5 transformer public Func<string, string, string> BeforeES5TransformHandler { get; set; }

+// Allow to bind a custom method that will be called when an internal ES5 conversion
+// event fail in order to track down the cause.
+// First parameter is the source file path
+// Second parameter is the Blazor.Polyfill.Server exception when the exception occur
+// with the innerException that thrown. public Action<string, Exception> OnES5ConvertFailure { get; set; }

 // If enabled, the polyfill library will assume that you have added the BlazorPolyfill.Build library to your project
 // and will try to load the generated ES5 scripts version of your javascript modules at boot after the polyfill library
 // initialization on client side.